Covenant Eyes Header

 We do not sin in a vacuum, but rather our sin impacts our communities and thus impacts our place in those communities.

-United to Christ, my identity and relationship to sin has changed.
-Paul said of his sinful habits, “I do the very thing I hate… It is no longer I who do it, but sin that dwells within me” (Romans 7:15b,17).
+It is true that united to Christ, my identity and relationship to sin has changed.
+Paul said of his sinful habits, “I do the very thing I hate… It is no longer I who do it, but sin that dwells within me” (Romans 7:15b,17, emphasis added).
 But this did not mean he drew a distinction between being and doing, for in the same breath he said, “Wretched man that I am!”
 (Romans 7:24).

-The difference for Paul was this: the very sins that used to cause a sense of cosmic shame no longer did, because Paul ruthlessly trusted in the sufficiency of Christ’s work on the cross.
+The difference for Paul was this: the very sins that used to cause a sense of toxic guilt and shame no longer did, because Paul ruthlessly trusted in the sufficiency of Christ’s work on the cross.
 “There is therefore now no condemnation for those who are in Christ Jesus” (Romans 8:1).
 Why?
 Because “we have peace with God through our Lord Jesus Christ” (5:1).

 A very helpful post, Luke.
 For some time I have been dissatisfied with the popular definitions of guilt and shame in the recovery community.
 Thanks for pointing to a sound, biblical understanding of these useful terms.